-The proposed site is not located within a CBA and the ESA2 and channel valley bottom wetland is considered transformed and degraded.
+The proposed site is not located within a CBA or ESA..
 The proposed site has no natural vegetation.
 No cultural or historical aspects were identified on the site.

 Any potential negative impacts during the construction phase are expected to be adequately mitigated through the implementation of the Environmental Management Programme ("EMPr") and the appointment of an Environmental Control Officer ("ECO") during the construction phase.